-Kolmanskop is photographer’s paradise.
-This long abandoned diamond miners’ town is now only visited by snakes, scorpions, and tourists.
-Old buildings filled with sand and colorful rooms lit by a beautiful sunlight… I think I took at least a hundred pictures, so the choice for this post was tough.
+You find old buildings filled with sand and colorful rooms lit by beautiful sunlight… I think I took at least a hundred pictures, so the choice for this selection was tough.

 African nights cannot be easily described or compared to anything else.
 Complete darkness, an occasional sound of a wild animal in the distance, and millions and millions of stars…